mlundine/Shoreline_Extraction_GAN/README.md

 To download satellite data, find an area where there are beaches and design a rectangular-shaped, north-up oriented, UTM aligned box.

-If your area of interest is not rectangular and UTM-aligned, the Landsat images will have cropped out sections lots of no-data areas.
+If your area of interest is not rectangular and UTM-aligned, the Landsat images will have cropped out sections and lots of no-data areas.

 The cloud-cover threshold is set to 0.30 in this code.
 You can change this in the file utils/download_utils, under the download_imagery function.